Engineering

 • Manage context across sub-agents

-Operationally, Cosine treats worker outputs like tool responses: diffs, structured artefacts, execution results, and the orchestrator evaluates whether they satisfy the user’s intent.
+Operationally, Cosine treats worker outputs like tool responses: diffs, structured artifacts, execution results, and the orchestrator evaluates whether they satisfy the user’s intent.

 5) Use multi-LoRA for tight GPU budgets